ViRb3/pi-encrypted-boot-ssh/Wireless-USB.md

 # WiFi USB Support

 This guide will show you how to set up a WiFi USB dongle for use during initramfs.
+The steps here are intended for Ubuntu, slight changes will be necessary for Raspberry Pi OS.

 ## Installing driver